-(a timely repost for Giving Tuesday!)
+A timely repost for the Season of Giving during this very tough year!
 Another Thanksgiving is over and the Christmas season is upon us.
 ‘Tis the season of shopping, decorating, and baking!
 It is also a time to reflect on the past year and most importantly, giving.
 Christmas is often called the Season of Giving but the act of giving transcends all religions, cultures and societies.
 Sometimes, though, it’s the receiving, not the giving, that matters most.
 Let me explain what I mean…

 Thirty years ago, I read an article about giving that changed the manner in which I view “charity, philanthropy, altruism, giving, generosity”~ all those words that can mean giving without receiving.